madelinezday/buttondown/guides/monetizing-your-newsletter.md

 ### Offer free trials

 Want to give prospective subscribers a sneak peek of your paid content?
-You can do that through Stripe.
+You can do that through [Stripe](https://stripe.com/docs/tax).

-Hop on over to your “Payment Links” page.
-Click the three dots next to your payment link in order to edit your link’s settings.
+Hop on over to your “Payment Links” page, then click the three dots next to your payment link to edit the link's settings.
 Under the “Options” section of the link editor, find the box marked “Include a Free Trial.”
 Check that box and specify the number of days you’d like to include in that trial.

 ![Free trial options in Stripe’s payment link editor](https://github.com/madelinezday/buttondown/blob/main/images/stripe/monetizing:free-trial-button-in-stripe-hi-res.gif?raw=true)

-This setting in Stripe will allow all prospective subscribers to register for a free trial.
+This setting will allow *all* prospective subscribers to register for a free trial.
+If you'd rather only offer free content to a select few subscribers, we recommend sending promo codes.

-### Send coupon codes
+### Send promo codes

-The Buttondown team is happy to help you create and send manual coupon codes for discount subscriptions.
+The Buttondown team is happy to help you create and send manual promo codes for discount subscriptions.
 Reach out to us at support@buttondown.email, and we’ll get your coupon code set up ASAP.

-However, it’s also possible (and likely faster) to create coupon codes through Stripe.
+However, it’s also possible (and likely faster) to create promo codes through Stripe.
 You can do that by Clicking “Allow Promotion Codes” in the advanced settings of your payment link editor.

 ![Advanced settings in Stripe’s payment link editor](https://github.com/madelinezday/buttondown/blob/main/images/stripe/monetizing:promo-code-hi-res.gif?raw=true)